Customer-Driven Marketing VS Product-Driven Marketing. Where Do You Stand?

 - Conditional Formatting – Conditional formatting puts the marketer in the driver’s seat as it allows you to personalize all your content in a single template.
 For instance, it shows each different customer images, offers, products, or links based on their unique characteristics such as gender, recent purchases, LTV, or Risk of Churn.

 This allows you to create a single campaign that highlights different aspects for each customer.
 Let’s take a category campaign as an example.
 A loyalty customer who purchases from that category would receive an email with an image of the products they can buy with their points balance; while a churned customer who used to purchase from it would receive the email with a special reactivation offer.

 - Recommendation Emails – A recommendation model takes specific characteristics per customer and, in return, shows them the product they are most likely to engage with.
 We suggest you use the relationship and data you have on the customer first, and then plant the seed of recommendation.

 In other words, a recommendation model might not make a lot of sense for a One-Timer, as we only have one purchase to base the model on.
 But perhaps a churned customer that has not purchased in a year should receive an email along the lines of “It’s Been a While” (Customer Driven), which will be supported by three recommended items that might bring them back (Product Driven.)

-While there are many products out there, each client is unique and wants to be addressed this way.
-Hone your marketing to celebrate the uniqueness of each client and their relationship with your product or brand.
-When clients (or potential clients) feel that the content and timing of the communications makes sense to them, they will appreciate the message (even subconsciously), which might be the most significant driver towards purchase.
+While there are many products out there, each customer is unique and wants to be addressed this way.
+Hone your marketing to celebrate the uniqueness of each customer and their relationship with your product or brand.
+When customers feel that every marketing message your brand is sending to them is a personalized one, they will reward you with their loyalty for life.